utmandrew/virtual-mystery/docs/WSL_setup/README.md

      a desired directory.

 11. **Install Requirements**\
-     In Ubuntu, navigate to the repo you just cloned and go into the `src` folder.\
+     In Ubuntu, navigate to the repo you just cloned and go into the `src` folder.
+     You should see a file named `Requirements.txt`.\
      If you cloned the repo into your Windows file system, this can be done by holding down the shift key, right clicking, and selecting `Open Linux shell here` from the dropdown menu within file explorer.